Probing Leptophobic Dark Sectors via Gravitational Wave Signatures: Numerical analysis

-In Fig.~\ref{fig:box_plot}, we show box plots of the physical massses, for $\lambda_{HS}=0$ (\textbf{Left}) and $\lambda_{HS}=0.1$ (\textbf{Right}).
+In Fig.~\ref{fig:box_plot}, we show box plots of the physical masses of the model.
 These plots summarize the distribution of viable physical masses within the model, displaying the median, interquartile range (IQR) and potential outliers.
 The box spans from the 25th to the 75th percentiles, with the central line indicating the median.
 Whiskers extend to data points within 1.5 times the IQR from the lower and upper quartiles.
 Points beyond this range are considered as outliers.
-These box plots are created considering the parameter points in Fig~\ref{fig:SNR_stu_relic_lsh0_B1_-1_B2_2_thetaDM0.001_thetap0} and~\ref{fig:SNR_stu_relic_lsh0p1_B1_-1_B2_2_thetaDM0.001_thetap0} and they exhibit the statistics of the particle spectra satisfying all the current bounds discussed above and producing strong GW signals detectable at future GW observatories.
+These box plots are created considering the parameter points in Fig~\ref{fig:SNR_stu_relic_lsh0_B1_-1_B2_2_thetaDM0.001_thetap0} and they exhibit the statistics of the particle spectra satisfying all the current bounds discussed above and producing strong GW signals detectable at future GW observatories.
 Future colliders and DM detection experiments can shed light on the same parameter space, thereby complementing GW observations.
-We see the upward shift in the median values of masses of all particles for the case $\lambda_{HS}=0.1$ as compared to $\lambda_{HS}=0$.
-In general, we find that DM mass $m_{\Psi_1}$ between 1 to 12 TeV, $Z'$ mass between 2 to 20 TeV and new scalar mass $m_s$ between 100 GeV to 2 TeV can be most interesting to test in the future.
+In general, we find that DM mass $m_{\Psi_1}$ around 8 -- 12 TeV, $Z'$ mass around 16 -- 24 TeV and new scalar mass $m_s$ around 1 -- 2.5 TeV can be most interesting to test in the future GW, DM direct detection and collider experiments in synergy.
+Anything below these mass scales are ruled out primarily by LZ 2025 results while dark matter above $\sim 12$ TeV will not be detectable in LISA, BBO and ET.